 If you want the exam conversation to stay controlled, prepare the packet before anyone asks.
 A good packet usually includes six things.

 - Validation memo.
-Golden dataset design, document mix, accuracy results, override patterns, and conclusions about intended use.
+Dataset design, document mix, accuracy results, override patterns, and conclusions about intended use.

 - Decision authority matrix.
 Signed off internally and reflected in product controls.

 - Change management log.
-Version history, release notes, revalidation evidence, and approvals.
+Version history, release notes, re-testing evidence, and approvals.

 - Operational monitoring.
-Override rates, exception trends, flagged edge cases, and any remediation actions.
+Override rates, exception trends, flagged edge cases, and remediation actions.

 None of this needs to be enormous.
-That is part of the point of OCC 2025-26.
-A community bank should not be forced into producing a 200-page validation book for a narrow analyst-assistance workflow.
-But the artifact should still be good enough that an examiner can follow the control logic without a tour guide.
+That is still the point of OCC Bulletin 2025-26.
+A community bank should not be forced into a 200-page validation book for a narrow analyst-assistance workflow.
+But the artifact should be good enough that an examiner can follow the control logic without a tour guide.

-Best operating habit: keep one current loan file bookmarked as your demonstration file.
-Pick a representative commercial deal, not the easiest demo loan.
-If you can walk that file cleanly in under five minutes, you are probably ready.
+Best operating habit: keep one current commercial file bookmarked as your demonstration file.
+If you can walk it cleanly in under five minutes, you are probably ready.

 Section 07